-Combine wet ingredients in medium bowl.
-Dissolve sugar in orange juice then drizzle in vegetable oil while whisking to incorporate well.
-Set aside.
+Combine wet ingredients in large bowl.
+Dissolve sugar in orange juice then drizzle in vegetable oil while whisking to incorporate WELL.

 Allow dough to rest for at least 15 minutes.
-Roll into balls (about 1/4 cup of dough per cookie) and press ball down gently to a little less than 1/2″ thick.
-This recipe makes 2 dozen cookies.
+Using a 1/4 cup scoop, divide 1/4 cup scoop of dough into 2 pieces and roll between your hands into a sausage like shape.
+Lay on pan and press down gently until cookie is a little less than 1/2″ thick and oblong in shape (like the shape of an egg but flat).
+This recipe makes 3 dozen cookies.

 While finikia are baking, combine all syrup ingredients in a medium saucepan over medium low heat for approx. 10 minutes stirring occasionally to incorporate.
 Taste as it’s cooking to see if you prefer a bit more honey/agave or a bit more orange juice.
 In summer, I like a lighter, more citrussy syrup.
 In winter, I find myself using more honey and cinnamon and less orange juice.
 Remove from heat and dip cookies in syrup while both cookies and syrup are still warm.

 Sprinkle with chopped walnuts or pistachios.
 Kali Orexi!